Astrid Preston

 Astrid Preston (born 1945, Stockholm, Sweden.) is a Latvian-American artist, specializing in painting and drawing.

+Education

 She received a B.A. in English Literature from University of California, Los Angeles in 1967.

+Career

-She has had solo exhibitions at the Laguna Art Museum, Saginaw Art Museum, Wichita Falls Museum, Ella Sharp Museum and Arts College International.
+Preston has had solo exhibitions at the Laguna Art Museum, Saginaw Art Museum, Wichita Falls Museum, Ella Sharp Museum and Arts College International.
 Articles and reviews of her works have appeared in Los Angeles Times, Forbes, Art in America and Artforum.

 Her works are in the permanent collection of Laguna Art Museum, Bakersfield Museum of Art, Los Angeles County Museum of Art, Orange County Museum of Art, Long Beach Museum of Art, Hammer Museum, McNay Art Museum, Oakland Museum of California and Nevada Museum of Art.
 Her archives are at the Archives of American Art, Smithsonian Institution.

-She has been featured on the Bakersfield Museum of Art podcast "On the Edge: Artist Symposium-California Ethos: Conceptualism and Literalism" with Artists; Don Bachardy, Gregory Wiley Edwards and Allen Ruppersberg.
+Preston has been featured on the Bakersfield Museum of Art podcast "On the Edge: Artist Symposium-California Ethos: Conceptualism and Literalism" with Artists; Don Bachardy, Gregory Wiley Edwards and Allen Ruppersberg.
 Preston received an NEA Fellowship Grant in Painting in 1987 and an artist residency from Lux Art Institute in 2008.